-A review of the Regional Public Transport Plan 2014/2024 has commenced, with it expected to be completed this financial year.
-To date fourteen variations have been required to the Regional Land Transport Plan 2015/2016 - 2020/2021.
+A review of the Regional Public Transport Plan 2014/2024 has commenced, with it due to be completed in the third quarter of this financial year.
+The final Regional Land Transport Committee for the triennium was held Wednesday 11 September 2019.
+To date fourteen variations have been required to the Regional Land Transport Plan 2015/16 - 2020/21.

 PERFORMANCE MEASURE ACTUAL PERFORMANCE Complete preparation/full reviews and interim reviews of the transport policies, plans and strategies: Review, monitor and make adjustments to the regional land transport plan, as required, in accordance with statutory requirements.
 Fourteen variations have been required to the Regional Land Transport Plan (RLTP).
+The thirteenth and fourteenth variations were approved by the RTC in September 2019.
 Complete a full review of the Regional Land Transport Plan 2021/2022-2026/2027 during 2020/2021.
 Review to be carried out during 2020/2021.
 Complete a mid-term review of the Regional Land Transport Plan 2021/2022-2026/2027 during 2023/2024.
 Review to be carried out during 2023/2024.
 Review and make adjustments to the Transport Activity Procurement Strategy, as required, in accordance with statutory requirements.
-The Transport Activity Procurement Strategy for the Taranaki region was not completed as expected due to the delay in progressing the Regional Public Transport Plan update.
+The Transport Activity Procurement Strategy for the Taranaki region was not completed as expected due to the delay in also progressing the Regional Public Transport Plan update.